Render-blocking on purpose

 Why do we need a new attribute?

-• It makes it possible to block rendering without blocking the HTML parser when used in conjunction with the defer or async attribute.
+- It makes it possible to block rendering without blocking the HTML parser when used in conjunction with the

-• Unlike classic scripts, module scripts defer by default. <script type="module"> can now block rendering by using the blocking attribute.
+attribute. - Unlike classic scripts, module scripts defer by default.

 How does it work?